salvipeter/core-forth/README.md

 - `NAME>INTERPRET ( nt -- xt | 0 )` returns the interpretation semantics of the given name tag
    (part of the *tools extension* wordset); this implementation never returns `0`
 - `NAND ( x1 x2 -- x3 )` is the bitwise NAND operation
-- `READ-LINE ( -- )` reads a line from the standard input to the text input buffer

 An additional file (`utils.fs`) contains some standard utilities from the *tools* wordset:
 - `.S ( -- )`